Industrial University of Tyumen: International activity

 Since 1978, the University has been training specialists for foreign countries (mainly Mongolia and Bulgaria).
-Teachers of the University took part in training the engineering personnel for Algeria as the Algerian national institute of oil, gas and chemistry has a long history of a partnership with the IUT.
+Teachers of the University took part in training the engineering personnel for Algeria.

 Since the 2000s, there has been an active internationalization of the university's activities.
 During this time, the geography of international partners has expanded significantly: today Industrial University of Tyumen has more than 50 cooperation agreements with universities in China, Vietnam, Germany, Slovenia, Finland, Great Britain, Latvia, Czech Republic, Austria, Indonesia, Philippines, India, Bulgaria, Kazakhstan, Armenia and others.
 IUT's partners are large international companies such as Schlumberger, Baker Hughes, Halliburton, CCA Deutag Drilling, Bentec, Weatherford, The Cuba Oil Union (CUPET) and others.

-The university is a member of international consortiums: the University of the Arctic (UArctic), the Russian-Kyrgyz Consortium of Technical Universities (RKKTU), the Association of Technical Universities of Russia and China (ASRTU), the Worldwide Energy University Network (WEUN).

-To implement international agreement and network cooperation, the university carries on academic mobility of teaching staff and students, international educational projects and scientific cooperation, Double degree programs, joint educational programs, including summer school programs, introductory trainings and joint workshops.

-Over the past ten years, the contingent of foreign students has expanded to 1,500 people.
-Due to participation in International educational exhibitions, enhancing interaction with recruiting companies, foreign schools, educational centers and cooperation with representatives of Rossotrudnichestvo abroad, the geography of foreign students at IUT has reached 41 countries.
-Right now, it covers the CIS, Asia, Europe, the Middle East, Africa and Latin America.

 To teach foreign citizens the Russian language, the IUT implements an additional general education program "Pre-university courses for foreign students".
-Every year about 50 students from Africa, Latin America, Asia and the Middle East study at this program.

 Since 2017, Industrial University of Tyumen has been teaching master's programs in English: